What Is CCTV Monitoring

 2. Life Safety:

-– The primary purpose of fire sprinklers is to protect lives.
-By suppressing or controlling the spread of fire, sprinkler systems provide occupants with additional time to evacuate safely.
+The primary purpose of fire sprinklers is to protect lives.
+By suppressing or controlling the spread of fire, sprinkler systems give occupants additional time to evacuate safely.

 3. Property Protection: